cmu-mars/cmu-robotics/documents/p2-cp1.md

 ## Test Environment Resources

-For testing, we require an Amazon EC2 `c5d.2xlarge` instance or equivalent.
+For testing, we require an Amazon EC2 `c5d.2xlarge` instance or larger instances.

 ## Test Design